GDO Setup Guide

 Compact Button Card – Transition State

-Compact Button Card – State
+Compact Button Card – Open State

 # HA Button Card YAML Example